noncom/sx-tubes-manual/README_v0.0.1.md

 Params:

 - `t:<int>` -- Enables auto-send in the specified amount of game ticks.
 The amount can't be lower than what's specified in the plugin config to prevent spam sends.
 - `i:<t|f>` -- Enables or disables inventory-triggered sends.
-Sends when a player puts something into the associated inventory.
+Used for executing sends when a player puts something into the associated inventory.
-- `s:<int>` -- Enables spread action where the associated number is the amount of items in each spread batch for a single Receiver.
+- `s:<int>` -- Enables spread action where the associated number is the amount of items in each spread batch for a single receiver

 For example params `t:10000,i:t` would make it so that the Sender automatically sends once in 10000 ticks, but at the same time also instantly reacts to any events of putting the stuff manually into it.

-Also, Sender device can be activated by powering it with a Redstone signal.
+Also Sender device can be activated by powering it with a Redstone signal.

 ------------------------------------------------------------------------------------------------------------------------

 ## Receiver Device

-Receive items from the Grid.
+Receivers are Grid Elements that are responsible for receiving items from the Grid.

-Structure:
-1. Is a __Minecraft Piston__
+The central block of a Receiver tube device is the Receiver Piston, which is just a normal __Minecraft Piston__.
+It is recognized as a tube Receiver device if it is:
-2. Connected to a Grid by a Glass Tube
+1. Connected to a Grid by a Glass Tube
-3. Has an inventory block in front of it, for example a Chest.
+2. Has an inventory block in front of it, for example a Chest.
-4. Has a Control Sign on it that describes and configures the device.
+3. Has a Control Sign on it that describes and configures the device.

 If Dynamic Device Modification is on, Receiver Device can be reconfigured in a working Grid.
 Just destroy the Control Sign and re-program it.